11 Ways To Be An Earth Friendly Household

 10. Toothbrushes

 There are a lot of alternative toothbrush options these days, it can be hard to pick and choose.
-We were using the radius toothbrushes for over 6 years and loved it.
+We have been using the radius toothbrushes for over a decade and we love it.

 We branched out and tried the new Boie toothbrushes but the bristles were too soft for me, and while the design was eco-friendly it created an area where bacteria could build up in the connection between the brush head and handle.
 My husband still thinks it’s the best toothbrush he has ever used, just requires a bit more maintenance.